 What is the most visited rock in New England?
-It's Plymouth Rock, of course.
+It's Plymouth Rock in Massachusetts, of course.
 This famous landmark is housed within the smallest state park in Massachusetts, Pilgrim Memorial State Park, which is visited by nearly one million people each year.

 According to legend, Plymouth Rock is the boulder upon which the Pilgrims landed when they arrived at the location of their permanent settlement in Plymouth, Massachusetts, in 1620.

 Most first-time visitors to "the rock" are a bit startled by its smallness.
 How could such a monumental artifact in American history be so, well... puny?

 For starters, the well intentioned residents of Plymouth who first set out to preserve the symbolic rock in 1774 had the unpleasant experience of watching the rock split in two when a team of oxen attempted to raise it.
 Only the upper portion of Plymouth Rock left the waterfront originally for display in the Town Square.